 In addition to settling individual wholesale payments, RITS also facilitates the settlement of net interbank obligations arising from the equity market (through CHESS, the equities settlement system operated by ASX Settlement), retail payment systems and the property settlement system (see section A.5 for more information on these systems).
 Equities, property settlement payments and retail transactions are settled as batch payments.
-The majority of the value of retail payments settled in RITS is from the direct entry system.
-Transactions originating from NPP are settled in FSS.
-This service was publicly launched in February 2018, with average daily settlement values increasing steadily over the year.
+The majority of the value of retail payments settled in RITS is from the direct entry (DE) system.

-RITS commenced settling property transactions in late 2014 for the national electronic conveyancing system conducted by PEXA.
-PEXA can submit linked property transactions for settlement as individual multilateral net batches within RITS.21
+In late 2019, RITS commenced settling obligations arising from property transactions completed using the electronic conveyancing system managed by Sympli Australia Pty Limited (Sympli).
+Both Sympli and the existing PEXA electronic conveyancing system can submit linked property transactions for settlement as individual multilateral net batches within RITS.